 We strongly encourage applicants to the Graduate Program in Neuroscience to seek outside funding through scholarships and fellowships, however, all students accepted into the program are guaranteed full financial support (2 years for Master's students, 4 years for PhD students) as long as they remain in good standing.

-Information on tuition fees can be found at the School of Graduate Studies website.
+Information about tuition and fees can be found here.

 Fields of Study